What is Auditory Processing Disorder?

 The causes of APD can be developmental or learned.
 However, it is generally accepted now that the disorder is neurological, resulting either from developmental delays or from specific brain insults like head injuries or even ear infections.

 APD symptoms can overlap with other cognitive disorders and it can be a challenge to determine the relationship between APD and other conditions.
 For example, it is estimated that 40% of those with APD also have the symptoms of ADHD.
 This is not surprising given the difficulty and frustration those with APD have in acoustic processing.
 In addition, there is overlap between APD and those suffering from sensory processing disorder in general, like for example those on the autism spectrum.
 This raises some diagnostic challenges in an attempt to determine the type, range and nature of overlap between various neurocognitive disorders.
+We developed our Auditory Processing Disorder Test as an educational way of knowing whether they might be affected by APD.

 In order to get the best diagnostic and clinical picture, researchers and clinical groups stress the need for a multidisciplinary approach.